cardosan/EFO-LCI/README.md

 ### Database organization

-The database simply consists of two excel files, one named ....and containg the info about the single forest unit in the country, and one named .....with the detailed description of the interventions
+The database simply consists of two excel files, one named [general_information](database/general_information.xls) and containg the info about the single forest unit in the country, and one named [interventions](database/interventions.xls) with the detailed description of the interventions.

 ### Download questionnaire and database

-The database has been contructed as a simple excel file containing as ID the combination of Country name, silvicultural system and species group (see article about this classification) while the questionnaire is an excel file with 5 front-end forms linked to as many relational databases.
+The database has been contructed as a simple excel file containing as UUID the combination of Country name, silvicultural system and species group (see article about this classification), while the questionnaire is an excel file with 5 front-end forms linked to as many relational databases.

+The database can be downloaded from [here](database) while the questionnaire can be downloaded from [here](questionnaire)

 ## Contributing data to the ELCIFO